-NZTA yet to find missing USB drive containing details on more than 1000 employees
+NZTA still to recover missing USB drive containing details of more than 1000 employees

-An NZ Transport Agency USB drive, containing information on more than 1000 employees, has yet to be recovered.
+A New Zealand Transport Agency USB drive, containing information on more than 1000 employees, has yet to be recovered.

-It was misplaced in late November while being couriered between the Agency's Auckland office and a Wellington security firm which produces staff ID cards.
+It was misplaced in late November while being couriered between the agency's Auckland office and a Wellington security firm which produces staff ID cards.

-An NZTA spokeswoman said an internal investigation into the incident had been completed and would be finalised later this month.
+A New Zealand Transport Agency (NZTA) spokeswoman said an internal investigation into the incident had been completed and would be finalised later this month.

 She said the report would include recommendations and improvements for the future to ensure the protection of staff's personal information.